aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/fast-days/tsom-gedalyah/am-todestage-des-gedaljahu-for-the-fast-of-gedalyah-1829.html.md

 <hr />

 "Am Todestage des Gedaljahu.
-Zom Gedalja." was written by Yehoshua Heshil Miro and published in his anthology of teḥinot, <a href="/?p=41365">בית יעקב (Beit Yaaqov) <em>Allgemeines Gebetbuch für gebildete Frauen mosaicher Religion</em></a>.
-In the original 1829 edition, תחנות <em>Teḥinot ein Gebetbuch für gebildete Frauenzimmer mosaicher Religion</em>, it appears as teḥinah №41, on pp. 52-53.
+Zom Gedalja." was written by Yehoshua Heshil Miro and published in his anthology of teḥinot, <a href="/?p=41365">בית יעקב (Beit Yaaqov) <em>Allgemeines Gebetbuch für gebildete Frauen mosaischer Religion</em></a>.
+In the original 1829 edition, תחנות <em>Teḥinot ein Gebetbuch für gebildete Frauenzimmer mosaischer Religion</em>, it appears as teḥinah №41, on pp. 52-53.
 In the 1835 and 1842 editions, it appears as teḥinah №40, on pp. 63-64.

 The transcription presented here was derived by proofreading the output of Tesseract-OCR with its Fraktur script training data.
 We are extremely grateful to Dr. Andreas Rusterholz for his corrections.